 The principles of academic rigour on School Direct (salaried) are the same as on university-led courses, too.
 Most School Direct courses also include a postgraduate certificate in education (PGCE) and/or master’s-level credits – you can check the exact details of individual courses on the UCAS teacher training site.

-In some cases, schools can decide to accept applications from high quality candidates with less than three years’ work experience.
+In some cases, schools may accept applications from high quality candidates with fewer than three years’ work experience.
+This does not have to be from a career in education, but generally applies to the years following graduation.
 Please ask the schools you are interested in applying to about their recruitment arrangements.